Viraj121/kribado-testing/README.md

 *   **Description**: Performs a comprehensive end-to-end test that simulates a user's entire journey through the application:

-    1. Logging in with valid credentials.

-    2. Selecting a doctor.

-    3. Adding patient details.

-    4. Answering health-related questions.

-    5. Validating and downloading the score.

-    6. Taking another test.

 *   **Expected Outcome**: The flow should run seamlessly without errors, ensuring that all pages and processes function as expected.